 Step 1: Communicate with the family

-When catering for a funeral, it's vital to establish a clear line of communication between the catering company and the family of the deceased.
+When catering for a funeral, it's vital to establish a clear line of communication between the catering company and the family of the deceased, as early contact helps gather key details for their funeral catering needs.

 Step 2: Determine the size and scope of the event

-Once you have a clear understanding of the family's wishes, you'll need to determine the number of people attending the event.
+Once you have a clear understanding of the family's wishes, you’ll need to determine the number of people attending the event.
+Some funeral packages are priced per person or per head, which can make it easier to estimate costs.
 If you're expecting a large gathering, take a look at our article on how to cater for 100 guests, for some tips on feeding a large crowd.

 This will help you plan the menu, staffing, and other logistical aspects of the funeral catering.
-Be sure to ask about the number of guests expected, the preferred serving style (finger buffet or plated, sit down meal), and any other specific requirements the family may have for the funeral wake food itself.
+Be sure to ask about the number of guests expected, the preferred serving style (finger buffet or plated, sit down meal), and any other specific requirements the family may have for the funeral wake food itself, as packages can be tailored to guest numbers, serving style, and preferences while still fitting the budget.

 Step 3: Plan the menu and logistics

-With the necessary information in hand, begin planning the menu and logistics of catering funeral dinner for a funeral.
-This will involve selecting dishes that are appropriate for the occasion, considering any dietary restrictions or family traditions, and coordinating with your team to ensure a smooth and professional catering service.
+With the necessary information in hand, begin planning the menu, venue logistics, and coordination with other suppliers for wake catering after a funeral.
+This will involve selecting dishes that are appropriate for the occasion, considering any dietary restrictions or family traditions, and choosing a bespoke menu with a range of catering options, and liaising with vendors such as funeral directors and florists to help everything run smoothly.

-Some suitable foods to add to a funeral menu include:
+Some suitable foods to add to a funeral menu include hot and cold options, with meat dishes and lighter items depending on the family’s wishes:

 Choosing the right menu for a funeral food menu